lhj1982/api-proxy-laravel/README.md

 ## Config that pass on session even if some http errors.

 ## Support image upload via guzzlehttp, right now, only support single file and user has to send in it with parameter key 'file'

+## When PUT request, in client, we need to send post request with 'method'=>'PUT', and proxy itself will convert it to _method on runtime